A simple mathematical model underlying Keller's individualized teaching method: Introduction

+Keller's method has been applied and discussed in the context of several disciplines \cite{KULIK_74}, including Physics \cite{Moreira-RBF-1973,Bezerra-RBF-1973,Bezerra-RBF-1974,Dionisio-RBF-1975,alves-filho-souza-elias-RBEF-2011}, and recent advances in the technology of information are being considered for implementing and improving the Keller course \cite{EYRE_07,FOX_04}.
 Although evidences derived from observations indicate success of the Keller scheme in many aspects, it began to decline in popularity during the 1980's.
-Among others, the high workload \cite{EYRE_07,Silberman-1978} associated with the implementation of a Keller course is one of the possible reasons for this decline: ``Training and supervising proctors along with developing the course materials and grading multiple test attempts from each student was an onerous process and many gave this up in favor of more traditional methods'' \cite{EYRE_07}.
+Among the causes,are criticisms on the behaviorist approach of the method, as well as the high workload associated with the implementation of a Keller course \cite{EYRE_07,Silberman-1978}.

-In the present paper, we present a mathematical model to describe a course done according to the Keller plan.
-With this tool, we investigate the time evolution of the distribution of students per unit of content, the situations where we can observe the upside down effect in the grades, the workload spent with each assessment and the total workload with assessments.
+In the present paper, we present a simple mathematical model to describe a PSI \cite{KELLER_68} or a modified PSI course (Keller-type course) \cite{alves-filho-souza-elias-RBEF-2011}.
+With this model, we can estimate the evolution of the distribution of students per unit of content, the presence of the upside down effect in the grades and under which situations this effect occurs.
+We compare our theoretical predictions with results from a real application of a Keller-type method found in the literature \cite{alves-filho-souza-elias-RBEF-2011}.

 The paper is organized as follows.
-In Sec. \ref{exact}, we discuss a mathematical model to describe a very general PSI course.
-In Sec. \ref{app}, we propose some approximations which allow a visualization of several interesting aspects of PSI courses.
-In Sec. \ref{final} we make our final considerations.
+In Sec. \ref{exact}, we discuss a mathematical model to describe a very general Keller-type course.
+In Sec. \ref{app}, we propose approximations, obtaining a simple formula, which allows the visualization of several interesting aspects of Keller-type courses.
+In Sec. \ref{app-real}, we apply this model to a real case of an introductory level electromagnetism Keller-type course, described in Ref. \cite{alves-filho-souza-elias-RBEF-2011}.
+In Sec. \ref{aplicacao-pratica}, we exemplify how our model can be used by a teacher interested in planning and improving a Keller-type course.
+In Sec. \ref{final}, we make our final considerations.